jeremytammik/GetElementImage/README.md

 If the background is important, the discussion on [setting the view display background](https://thebuildingcoder.typepad.com/blog/2013/12/setting-the-view-display-background.html) addresses that aspect.

 [The Building Coder samples]() includes the `CmdExportImage` sample command that exports an image of a view.

+Current implementation:

+Currently, a single element is selected.

+Separate snapshots of it are exported to PNG bitmaps based on a pre-defined list of view directions.

+The views are created and set up from scratch in a transaction that is rolled back and aborted, so no modification is made to the model.

+That is very time-consuming.

+Possible enhancements:

+- Select more than one element to be exported
+- Set up all the required views once only and retain them in the model

 ## <a name="author"></a>Author